Ugochukwuodinaka/New-York-City-Taxi-Trips-Analysis/README.md

 ### Dataset Overview
 This dataset contains 6 tables in csv format, along with a geospatial map in TopoJSON and Shapefile formats
-- The 2 Taxi Trips tables contain a total of 2,095,552 million Green Taxi trips in New York City for (Jan) 2017 and (April - June) 2018.
+- The 2 Taxi Trips tables contain a total of 2,095,552 million Green Taxi trips in New York City for (Jan) 2017 and (April 28 - June 8) 2018.
 Each record represents one trip, with fields containing details about the pick-up/drop-off times and locations, distances, fares, passengers, and more.
 -  The 454 Calendar table contains a fiscal calendar (2017-2020) used by the Taxi & Limousine Commission, with fields containing the date and fiscal year, quarter, month, and week.
 - The Taxi Zones table contains information about 265 zone locations in New York City, including the location id, borough, and service zone.